joyontokumar/NPM/README.md

 if you want to show ouput you can type command prompt :-
 <pre><code>node app.js</code></pre>

-if you have to delete node_modules folder then your plugin dependence are not working . but package.json file already store my plugin information . so no problem but again install those plugin . so you write simply :
+if you have to delete node_modules folder then your plugin dependence are not working . but package.json file already store my plugin information . so no problem but again install those plugin . so you can write simply :

 <pre><code>npm install</code></pre>